-- 1. The reception and treatment as in-patients of children of both sexes up to the age of 13 years suffering from disease, deformity or accident and whose condition warrants treatment in hospital. - 2.
-The maintenance of a department where children, not needing treatment in hospital, may be attended as out-patients. - 3.
-The reception and temporary treatment of urgent cases of diphtheria. - 4.
-The maintenance of Convalescent Units. - Provision for the systematic instruction and practical training of nurses. - 6.
-Provision for the systematic instruction and practical training of medical students of the University of Sydney in diseases of children. - 7.
+- The reception and treatment as in-patients of children of both sexes up to the age of 13 years suffering from disease, deformity or accident and whose condition warrants treatment in hospital. - 2.
+The maintenance of a department where children, not needing treatment in hospital, may be attended as out-patients. - The reception and temporary treatment of urgent cases of diphtheria. - 4.
+The maintenance of convalescent units. - Provision for the systematic instruction and practical training of nurses. - Provision for the systematic instruction and practical training of medical students of the University of Sydney in diseases of children. - 7.
 Provision for the systematic instruction and practical training of physiotherapists, occupational therapists, speech therapists, almoners, dietitians, and others as may be determined by the Board from time to time.

-The Main Hospital is situated in Bridge Road, Camperdown, with a bed capacity of 493.
-The Convalescent Home is situated at Collaroy Beach, north of Manly, and accommodates 70 patients.
-The John Williams Memorial Hospital, a Convalescent Unit, is situated in Water Street, Wahroonga, and accommodates 50 patients.
-The total bed capacity is 613.
-In addition, there are large Casualty, Special and Outdoor Departments.
+The main hospital is situated in Bridge Road, Camperdown, with a bed capacity of 510.
+The convalescent home is situated at Collaroy Beach, north of Manly, and accommodates 70 patients.
+The John Williams Memorial Hospital, a convalescent unit, is situated in Water Street, Wahroonga, and accommodates 50 patients.
+The total bed capacity is 630.
+In addition, there are large casualty, special and outdoor departments.

 The hospital is controlled by a Board of Management and a House Committee.
 The honorary medical officers are appointed by a Conjoint Board consisting of representatives of the Senate of the University and of the Board of Management of the hospital.
-Clinical lecturers in the medical and surgical diseases of children are appointed by the Conjoint Board.
+Clinical lecturers in the medical and surgical diseases of children are appointed by the Board of Medical Studies consisting of representatives of the Hospital and of the Faculty of Medicine.